davidtucker/davidtucker-blog/contents/articles/introducing-st2-power-tools/index.md

 feature_image: featured.jpg
 ---

 I’ve spent the last few weeks working with Sencha Touch 2 alongside my traditional iOS development.
 I’ll have a lot to share coming up about Sencha Touch, but that will be in separate blog posts.
 I did notice however, that there were some ways that developers could become more productive when working with SDK.
-This led to the creation of a new open source project: ST2 Power Tools.
+This led to the creation of a new open source project: <a href="https://github.com/davidtucker/ST2PowerTools" target="_blank">ST2 Power Tools</a>.

 This open source project is designed solely to make a developer more productive when building Sencha Touch 2 applications.
 Initially it tackles two of the biggest productivity gaps when building Sencha Touch applications: project generation, and templates for commonly used classes within Sencha Touch.

-> If you want to see the tools in action,  visit Create a Complete Sencha Touch 2 Application in Just Minutes.
+> If you want to see the tools in action,  visit Create a <a href="http://davidtucker.net/blog/view/create_a_complete_sencha_touch_2_application_in_just_minutes" target="_blank">Complete Sencha Touch 2 Application in Just Minutes</a>.
 In this demo I walk the viewer through the process of creating a complete Sencha Touch 2 application with the ST2 Power Tools in just 5 minutes.

 ## Prerequisites
 Before we get too deep into the functionality, I should mention that my post on setting up your Mac for Sencha Touch 2 development is a prerequisite for all of the steps here.
 The tools are flexible enough to work with different configurations (if you chose to setup your machine in a different manner than I did), but it will be easier if you follow the steps I provided.